 - Zinc: 30 mg two times a day

 - B Complex: 75mg two times per day

 If you want more information then consult our Doctors to know more.

 During the first 24 hours following surgery, avoid using mouthwash, spitting, brushing your teeth, or rinsing your mouth.
 Usually, after the first 24 hours, you’ll be instructed to start brushing your teeth again.

 Be extra cautious while scrubbing the area close to the surgical site, and for a week, gently rinse the mouth using warm salt water every two hours and then after meals.

 Following surgery, smoking should be avoided for at least 72 hours and ideally for more.
 Don’t chew tobacco for at least a week if you do.
 After oral surgery, using tobacco products might hinder recovery and raise the possibility of problems.

 You could not have any stitches or stitches that fall out in a few weeks.
 Arrange to remove your sutures if they need to be removed.

 Here’s all you need for wisdom teeth removal.
-FRESH Dental will help you with the best wisdom teeth removal surgery at Gastonia, NC.
-We also provide the most superior and affordable wisdom teeth removal services in Hickory, NC.
+FRESH Dental will help you with affordable wisdom teeth removal in Charlotte.
+We also provide the most superior and affordable wisdom teeth removal services in Hickory, Gastonia, Concord, and Huntersville NC.
 Visit our website to know more.